PROPERTY SETTLEMENT LAWYER

 - Your future needs.

 Your property settlement must be documented and legally binding.
 Our team of property settlement lawyers can help you do this by preparing consent orders, a binding financial agreement or, if necessary, by making an application to the Family Court.

 Will you need specialist tax or financial advice?

 Family law property settlements can have long-term financial and taxation consequences.
 We recommend that you obtain specialist advice in certain circumstances, particularly if your matter is complex and includes corporate entities such as companies and trusts.

-HHG Legal Group’s team works with other lawyers at HHG Legal Group and with other professionals (such as accountants and financial planners) to provide a full legal service to ensure that our client’s needs are met in terms of inter-related commercial, corporate, tax and property law issues.
+HHG Legal Group’s property lawyer works with other lawyers and with other professionals (such as accountants and financial planners) to provide a full legal service to ensure that our client’s needs are met in terms of inter-related commercial, corporate, tax and property law issues.